Environmental science: Regulations driving the studies

 In the United States the National Environmental Policy Act (NEPA) of 1969 set forth requirements for analysis of federal government actions (such as highway construction projects and land management decisions) in terms of specific environmental criteria.
 Numerous state laws have echoed these mandates, applying the principles to local-scale actions.
 The upshot has been an explosion of documentation and study of environmental consequences before the fact of development actions.

-One can examine the specifics of environmental science by reading examples of Environmental Impact Statements prepared under NEPA such as: Wastewater treatment expansion options discharging into the San Diego/Tijuana Estuary, Expansion of the San Francisco International Airport, Development of the Houston, Metro Transportation system, Expansion of the metropolitan Boston MBTA transit system, and Construction of Interstate 66 through Arlington, Virginia.
+One can examine the specifics of environmental science by reading examples of Environmental Impact Statements prepared under NEPA such as: Wastewater treatment expansion options discharging into the San Diego/Tijuana Estuary, Expansion of the San Francisco International Airport, Development of the Houston Metro Transportation system, Expansion of the metropolitan Boston MBTA transit system, and Construction of Interstate 66 through Arlington, Virginia.

-In England and Wales the Environment Agency (EA), formed in 1996, is a public body for protecting and improving the environment and enforces the regulations listed on the communities and local government site. (formerly the office of the deputy prime minister).
-The agency was set up under the Environment Act 1995 as an independent body and works closely with UK Government to enforce the regulations.
+In England and Wales the Environment Agency (EA), formed in 1996, is a public body for protecting and improving the environment and enforcing the regulations listed on the communities and local government site. (formerly the office of the Deputy Prime Minister).
+The agency was set up under the Environment Act 1995 as an independent body and works closely with the UK Government to enforce the regulations.